-Appendix A -- Teaching: Supporting Documents

-- 1. Teaching evaluations (full TRACE evaluations, other departmental evaluations)

-- 2. Advising Activity (undergraduate, graduate)

-- 3. Sample syllabi

-- 4. Sample teaching materials

-- 5. Other

-Appendix B -- Research/Scholarship/Creative Activity: Supporting Documents

-1. Copies of publications, including articles (indicating whether reviewed or non-reviewed), proceedings, books, book chapters, abstracts (indicate status of work in progress)

-2. Grant activity, external and internal: identify the proposal title, status and whether successful; and provide a summary of the grant which includes the funding source, the amount awarded, and the dates of the award.
+Appendix A. Teaching: Supporting Documents 1.
+Teaching evaluations (all TRACE evaluations, other departmental evaluations) 2.
+Advising activity (undergraduate, graduate) 3.
+Sample syllabi 4.
+Sample teaching materials 5.
+Other Appendix B. Research/Scholarship/Creative Activity: Supporting Documents 1.
+Copies of all publications, including articles (indicating whether reviewed or nonreviewed), proceedings, books, book chapters, abstracts (indicate status of work in progress) 2.
+Grant activity, external and internal: identify the proposal title, status and whether successful; and provide a summary of the grant which includes the funding source, the amount awarded, and the dates of the award.
 Creative work materials such as writing, design projects, music scores, media productions, performances, artwork, etc. Include media reviews as well as evidence of presentation at gallery/museum, festival, concert or completion of project in case of design work.

-3. Supporting materials: books, reviews, newspaper citations, and other citations of scholarship.
+3. Supporting materials: book chapters, reviews, newspaper citations, and other citations of scholarship.
 4. Co-author letters: attesting to extent of candidate's contribution to research and writing (in fields where co-authoring is atypical).

-- 5. Letters from publisher recommending publication

-- 6. Other letters of support

-- 7. Research awards and honors

-Appendix C -- Service: Supporting Documents

-1. Evidence of contributions to Department, School, College, and University committees

-2. Evidence of non-committee contributions to the Department, School, College, or University

-3. Evidence of service contributions related to the discipline outside of Northeastern University
+5. Letters from publisher recommending publication 6.
+Other letters of support 7.
+Research awards and honors Appendix C. Service: Supporting Documents 1.
+Evidence of contributions to department, school, college, and university committees 2.
+Evidence of non-committee contributions to the department, school, college, or university 3.
+Evidence of service contributions related to the discipline outside of Northeastern University